 Key Consideration 4: A CCP should cover its current and potential future exposures to each participant fully with a high degree of confidence using margin and other prefunded financial resources (see Principle 5 on collateral and Principle 6 on margin).
 In addition, a CCP that is involved in activities with a more- complex risk profile or that is systemically important in multiple jurisdictions should maintain additional financial resources to cover a wide range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would potentially cause the largest aggregate credit exposure for the CCP in extreme but plausible market conditions.
-All other CCPs should maintain additional financial resources sufficient to cover a wide range of potential stress scenarios that should include, but not be limited to, the participant and its affiliates that would potentially cause the largest aggregate credit exposure for the CCP in extreme but plausible market conditions.
-All other participant and its affiliates that would potentially cause the large of potential stress scenarios that should include, but not be limited to, the default of the participant and its affiliates that would potentially cause the largest aggregate credit exposure for the CCP in extreme but plausible market conditions.
+All other CCPs should maintain additional financial resources sufficient to cover a wide range of potential stress scenarios that should include, but not be limited to, the default of the participant and its affiliates that would potentially cause the largest aggregate credit exposure for the CCP in extreme but plausible market conditions.
 In all cases, a CCP should document its supporting rationale for, and should have appropriate governance arrangements relating to, the amount of total financial resources it maintains.

 OCC utilizes a number of financial resources to cover its credit exposure, including the collection of margin from clearing members in respect of their outstanding positions, which is discussed in greater detail under Principle 6, and a requirement that clearing members make contributions to the Clearing Fund.
 The Clearing Fund is a critical financial resource that is in place to help cover clearing member defaults and certain other potential losses, as specified in Chapter X of OCC's Rules (Clearing Fund Contributions).
-OCC has also adopted a Clearing Fund Methodology Policy, filed with and approved by the SEC,34 which provides for the manner in which OCC determines the level of additional financial resources necessary to withstand a wide range of foreseeable stress scenarios.
+OCC has also adopted a Clearing Fund Methodology Policy, filed with and approved by the SEC, which provides for the manner in which OCC determines the level of additional financial resources necessary to withstand a wide range of foreseeable stress scenarios.